KQM-git/TCL/evidence/characters/hydro/kokomi.md

 * Kokomi is limited to one Bake-Kurage on-field at a time.
   * Sacrificial Fragments: [CC#5588](https://youtu.be/ynane6Dr31s)
   * 4pc Gamblers: [Mcpie#8672](https://imgur.com/ATtyo26)
-* Kokomi's E resnapshots upon Q cast refreshing Bake-Kurage Duration. - [CC#5588](https://www.youtube.com/watch?v=hOQVxguTCVg)
+* Kokomi's E snapshots, but does not resnapshot upon Q cast when refreshing the Bake-Kurage duration and the damage dynamically changes while Q is active. - [CC#5588](https://www.youtube.com/watch?v=hOQVxguTCVg)
   * 00:08 - proof of snapshot
   * 00:29 - Bake-Kurage damage changes upon Q cast
   * 00:53 - Bennett atk buff remained snapshotted even after E timer refresh (as shown by the final tick at around 01:16)